Big Changes And Major Dilemmas Loom In Next Phase of ISIS War in Syria

 "If there is one thing we should have learned by now in the Middle East," O'Hanlon says, "it's that military successes built on weak political foundations won't last — if they can be achieved in the first place."

-NPR's Alison Meuse and Peter Kenyon contributed to this report.
+NPR Istanbul correspondent Peter Kenyon contributed to this report.